Sterling (GBP) Price in Limbo as EU Remain ’Unconvinced’ with UK Brexit Plan

 The IG Client Sentiment Indicator shows retail traders are 70.0% net-long GBPUSD, a bearish contrarian bias.

 What is your view on Sterling and Brexit – bullish or bearish??
-You can let us know via the form at the end of this piece or you can contact the author at email@example.com via Twitter @nickcawley1.
+You can let us know via the form at the end of this piece or you can contact the author at email@example.com or via Twitter @nickcawley1.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.